 BSMP Health Insurance Confirmation Form

 The purpose of the BSMP Health Insurance Confirmation Form is to confirm that BSMP students are enrolled in an adequate health insurance plan as outlined in their Terms of Appointment.
-BSMP students must submit the Health Insurance Confirmation Form within 10 days of their arrival in the United States.
-The form contains instructions on how to properly complete and submit.
+BSMP students must submit the Health Insurance Confirmation Form within 10 days of their arrival in the United States and whenever your health insurance coverage changes (for example, if IIE transfers you to another university or if your current university changes their insurance provider).
 Should you have any questions about the content of the form, we encourage you to print it out and contact your university’s health insurance office for assistance.
 It is a program requirement to have proof of health insurance in each student’s record.

 IIE Insurance Request Form